Updated: Jul 11

 Group Iftar -Breaking fast during Ramadan- HAF’s office

 My overall time was quite enriching and I gained a lot of practical experience, which will help me in my future work endeavors.
 My internship with HAF allowed me to travel through rural Morocco and meet some of amazing people.
 Berbers in the High Atlas Mountains are very hospital, welcoming and generous, despite the everyday challenges that face them.

-Finally, the staff dedication to HAF’s mission was inspiring.
-The HAF staff and volunteers come from all different countries and disciplines, which make for a dynamic working environment and align well with the organization’s mission.
+Finally, the staff's dedication to HAF’s mission was inspiring.
+The HAF staff and volunteers come from all different countries and disciplines, which makes aligns for a dynamic working environment and aligns well with the organization’s mission.
 They all share the concern and interest in making the world a better place to live in.

 Building Ourika Cabin 6.4.2016